THE TOP 14 REASONS WHY GOOD PEOPLE DO BAD THINGS – PSYCHOLOGY

 The more you feel that you are replaceable and under-appreciated, the more likely you are to commit ethical violations.
 This could happen both at home, at work or within your community.

 On the contrary, you are more likely to do good deeds at work if your employer makes you feel unique, valued and important.
-Because of this reason and other key reasons, one of the most important roles for Human resource managers (HR Managers) is to ensure social bonds are created between people in an organisation.
+Because of this reason and other key reasons, one of the most important roles for Human Resource Managers (HR Managers) is to ensure social bonds are created between people in an organisation.

-People who find difficult to create social bonds are more likely to commit a crime, a terrorist attack, etc.
+People who find it difficult to create social bonds are more likely to commit a crime, a terrorist attack, etc.

 That’s why your local, state and national government spend millions of dollars every year to offer spaces and activities where people can grow their social fabric, especially for vulnerable communities: migrants, refugees, people with disabilities, etc.